Ipstenu/varnish-http-purge/plugin/readme.txt

 All of these VCLs work with this plugin.

+= I added in an event to purge on and it's not working =

+If you're using `varnish_http_purge_events` then you have to make sure your event spits out a post ID.

 == Changelog ==

+= 3.8 =
+* Add varnish_http_purge_events filter to allow people to add their own events for purging. (props @norcross)
+* Added wp-cli command: wp varnish purge (to purge varnish)
+* Adding some docblocks

 = 3.7.3 =
 * Add varnish_http_purge_schema filter for changing the default schema.
 The default remains http (even if you set your home and/or site URL to https) because of sanity, but in order to support some edge cases, they can filter if they want. (props Drumba)